sravya-12/Sphinx_demo/README.md

-# Documentation Example Project Setup
+# Deploying Sphinx documentation to GitHub Pages

 ## Goal
 Host source code along with documentation sources on a public Git repository.